agrbin/snapscale-article/README.md

 My first attempt was predicting a single rectangle of a single class `display` on the input image.
 The training set was consisting of upright rotated images labeled with a single rectangle around the display.
 The AutoML Object Detection learned this with very good precision.
 At prediction time I would rotate the image 4 times and find the maximum confidence score for the display detection.
 I assumed that the maximum confidence would be achieved when the display is in upright rotation, just as it was in the training set.

-Lol, no. I violated the property that training input distribution needs be aligned with the runtime input distribution.
+I was wrong.
+I violated the property that training input distribution needs be aligned with the runtime input distribution.
 The model training saw only correctly rotated images, so the confidences that I was getting for the incorrectly rotated images were rubbish - sometimes 0, sometimes 1.

 <p align="center">
   <img src="image4.jpg" alt="Display detection" border="1px">